-1. In response to requests from members of the oil & gas industry for a non-toxic but effective disinfectant to replace toxic biocides used in hydraulic fracturing, we developed GeoTruTM Concentrate designed to be used as a "down-hole" biocide in the oil & gas industry.
+In response to requests from members of the oil & gas industry for a non-toxic but effective disinfectant to replace toxic biocides used in hydraulic fracturing, we developed GeoTruTM Concentrate Biocide designed to be used as a "down-hole" biocide in the oil & gas industry.
 GeoTruTM Concentrate is a surfactant-based anionic chemistry with extended shelf life that is effective when used under aerobic or anaerobic conditions.
 It is active over a wide pH range and is non-oxidizing and nonreactive with other down-hole chemistries and designed to be used particularly in hydraulic fracturing.
-The company is in discussions with a potential partner within the oil and gas industry.
+In February 2010 we received our first commercial order for our GeoTruTM Concentrate Biocide.